Ted Bundy described himself as "the most cold-hearted son of a bitch you'll ever meet." His crimes certainly prove that statement true.

 The officers then found his Beetle, which he had since sold, where they discovered hair matching three of his victims.
 With this evidence, they put him in a lineup, where he was identified by one of the women whom he had attempted to abduct.

-He was convicted of kidnapping and assault and sent to prison while police attempted to build a murder case against him.
+He was convicted of kidnapping and assault and sent to prison while police attempted to build a murder case against him — and to do so, they needed to talk to the people closest to Bundy, including Kloepfer and Boone.

 Wikimedia CommonsTed Bundy in court in Florida in 1979.

-Because he was serving as his own lawyer, he had been allowed into the library during a break in his preliminary hearing.
+In June 1977, Bundy was transported from the Garfield County Jail in Glenwood Springs to the Pitkin County Courthouse in Aspen for a preliminary hearing.
+Serving as his own attorney, he was granted access to the courthouse law library without handcuffs or leg shackles.
 Nominally, he was researching the laws pertaining to his case.
 But the fact that he was his own counsel also meant he was unshackled — and when he saw his chance, he took it.

-He planned to make his way toward Aspen Mountain, and he broke into a cabin and later a trailer for supplies.
-But resources were scarce, and it wasn’t long before he scrapped his plan to vanish into the wilderness.
+Bundy jumped from a second-story window, injuring his ankle upon landing.
+He then shed an outer layer of clothing and navigated through Aspen, eventually breaking into a hunting cabin where he stole food, clothing, and a rifle.
+He had planned to make his way toward Aspen Mountain, but resources were scarce, and it wasn’t long before he scrapped his plan to vanish into the wilderness.

 Ted Bundy’s next escape took place just six months later, this time from a jail cell.